 The University of Delaware (the University), a privately chartered university with public support, is a Doctoral/Research Institution-Extensive, land-grant, sea-grant, space-grant, and urban-grant institution.
 The University, with origins in 1743, was chartered by the State of Delaware (the State) in 1833.
-A Women's College was opened in 1914, and in 1945, the University became permanently co-educational.
-The main campus is located in Newark, Delaware, a suburban community of 30,000, situated midway between Philadelphia and Baltimore.
+A Women's College was opened in 1914, and in 1945, the University became permanently coeducational.
+The main campus is located in Newark, Delaware, a suburban community of 32,500, situated midway between Philadelphia and Baltimore.
 Also, courses are offered at other locations throughout the State, including Wilmington, Lewes, Dover, Milford, and Georgetown.

-3. The PG does not appoint the majority of the PCU's board. (¶22-24)
+3. The PG does not appoint the majority of the PCU's board.
+(2100.121-.123)

-According to GASB, if a primary government appoints a simple majority of the organization's governing board,2 it usually has a voting majority.
+According to GASB, if a primary government appoints a simple majority of the organization's governing board, it usually has a voting majority.
 However, if financial decisions require the approval of more than a simple majority, the primary government is not accountable for the organization.

 For purposes of determining whether accountability exists, a primary government's appointment authority should be substantive.
 In some cases the appointment authority of a primary government's officials may be limited by a nomination process.
 For example, state statutes or local ordinances may require a primary government to select its appointees from a slate of candidates provided by one or more individuals or groups other than the primary government's officials or appointees.
 A primary government's appointment authority is not substantive if the number of candidates is severely limited by the nominating process, for example, if a primary government must select three appointees from a single slate of five candidates.
-Additionally, a primary government's appointment authority may not be substantive if its responsibility is limited to confirming appointments made by individuals or groups other than the primary government's officials or appointees.
+Additionally, a primary government's appointment authority may not be substantive if its responsibility is limited to confirming appointments made by individuals or groups other than the primary government's officials or groups other than the primary government's officials or groups other than the primary government's appointment authority may not be substantive if its responsibility is limited to confirming appointments made by individuals or groups other than the primary government's officials or appointees.